tradr-project/tensorflow_ros_cpp/README.md

 See the usage example at [https://github.com/tradr-project/tensorflow_ros_test].

+__New:__ Support for Noetic and TensorFlow 2.x!

 ## Supported Tensorflow installations

 You can choose either one of the following options to install `Tensorflow`.

-- **As a pip (Python) package:** The easiest way on Ubuntu 14.04, Just `pip install tensorflow` and that's it.
+- **As a pip (Python) package:** The easiest way on Ubuntu 14.04 and 20.04, Just `pip install tensorflow` and that's it.
 GPU version supported!
-Can be used on newer Ubuntu versions, but with important limitations.
+Can be used on Ubuntu 16.04 and 18.04, too, but with important limitations.
 - **Using [`tensorflow_catkin`](https://github.com/ethz-asl/tensorflow_catkin) package:** Easily compile Tensorflow for your platform.
 A convenient way on newer systems.
 Supports GPU version.
 - **Using a custom build of Tensorflow built by bazel:** The least comfortable, yet most powerful way.
 [Compile Tensorflow yourself using bazel](https://www.tensorflow.org/install/install_sources) and tell this package where to find it.